asinck/register/README.md

 [![Build Status](https://travis-ci.org/asinck/register.svg?branch=master)](https://travis-ci.org/asinck/register)

 This program is a demonstration of an end-user software system I designed and programmed.
 This system provides a cash register interface for the cashier.

-It provides (will provide) capabilities for:
+### Running the Program

+To compile this program, run `gradle build` from the root of this project.
+To run, `java -jar build/libs/register.jar` from the root of this project.

+This project has been documented in javadoc style; run `gradle javadoc` to generate the HTML.

+### Features

 - Inputting items manually (hardware isn't an option).
   -   An interface may be provided for your own hardware input, but you have to write your own code to run your hardware.